iperez-dev/iperez-dev/README.md

 - 🚢 Full-stack software developer at [BA & Partners](https://ba-cruise-facilities.netlify.app/)
 - 🏅 Here is a link to my [Portfolio](https://iperez-dev.netlify.app/)
-- 🌱 I’m currently learning Ai Development
+- 🌱 I’m currently diving deep into Ai technology
 - 🏋 I’m looking to join a extraordinary engineering team

 ### 🧰 Languages and Tools